 Turn on waffle maker to desired temperature setting.
 Setting will vary depending on your waffle maker and how you prefer your waffles.

-Whisk non-dairy milk, coconut oil, vanilla, ground flax seeds, and maple syrup together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
+Whisk almond milk, coconut oil, vanilla, ground flax seeds, maple syrup, and lemon juice together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
 Let sit for 5-minutes.

-Whisk flour, baking powder, baking soda, cinnamon, nutmeg, and salt together in a large bowl.
+Whisk flour, baking powder, baking soda, salt, and lemon zest together in a large bowl.

 Slowly add wet ingredients to the dry ingredients.
 Mix well until all ingredients are incorporated.

 Ladle enough waffle mixture into your waffle maker so the bottom of the waffle maker is filled.
+Sprinkle 1 tablespoon (per waffle) of the frozen berries on top of the batter.
 Close waffle maker and cook according to your maker's directions.

 This recipe makes 4 standard sized round waffles.